Sign In / Sign Out

 My Clinical Exchange [mCE]

 Students interning at any Banner, HonorHealth, Dignity, Abrazo, MIHS or Health South location will be required to complete all health and safety requirements for the selected hospital and complete compliance requirements through My Clinical Exchange (mCE).
-There is an annual fee of $36.50. www.myclinicalexchange.com
+There is a $20.00 fee for a 6 month account. www.myclinicalexchange.com

 Please note, all requirements must be completed in mCE 2-4 weeks prior to the internship start date.